Please refer to the University’s Glossary of Terms for policies and procedures.

 (b) the Chairperson, Academic Board reviews the amended documentation and if satisfied that the required amendments have been made, attests to this in writing and forwards the attestation to Academic Secretariat.

-11.4 The faculty staff are responsible for making the appropriate changes to University webpages and informing relevant parties (internally and externally) of the implementation of the approved new program.
+10.4 The School staff are responsible for making the appropriate changes to University webpages and informing relevant parties (internally and externally) of the implementation of the approved new program.

 Templates and Guidelines are available on MyUSC > Teaching > Program Accreditation and Course Approval.